 - The filtering and capturing of water resources by the trees can help improve the quality of water and its quantity, with potential benefits for the entire watershed.

 - As trees create suitable environments for a multitude of plants, insects and animals, agroforestry can help increase and protect local biodiversity.

 - By using certain trees with nitrogen-fixation functions, agroforestry can restore soil fertility using less, if any, inputs.

 - The augmentation of tree cover on agricultural land is an efficient way to do landscape restoration without sacrificing agricultural production.

 - By providing shelter to natural enemies and making use of crops and trees' complementary pest resistance mechanisms, agroforestry reduces the need for pesticides.

-To learn more, read the 2007 edition of FAO’s State of Food and Agriculture, which addressed the issue of making agrifood systems more resilient to shocks and stresses.
+To learn more, read the 2021 edition of FAO’s State of Food and Agriculture, which addressed the issue of making agrifood systems more resilient to shocks and stresses.